bendichter/element-array-ephys/README.md

 # DataJoint Element - Array Electrophysiology Element
-DataJoint Element for array electrophysiology.
+DataJoint Element for array electrophysiology, nwb export branch.

 This repository features DataJoint pipeline design for extracellular array electrophysiology, with ***Neuropixels*** probe and ***kilosort*** spike sorting method.

 The pipeline presented here is not a complete pipeline by itself, but rather a modular design of tables and dependencies specific to the extracellular electrophysiology workflow.

 This modular pipeline element can be flexibly attached downstream to any particular design of experiment session, thus assembling a fully functional ephys pipeline.

 See [Background](Background.md) for the background information and development timeline.